eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 ## Command & Control

-The MQTT adapter supports devices to receive commands that have been sent by business applications by means of sending an MQTT *SUBSCRIBE* packet containing a device specific *topic filter* as described below.
+The MQTT adapter enables devices to receive commands that have been sent by business applications by means of sending an MQTT *SUBSCRIBE* packet containing a device specific *topic filter* as described below.
 Devices can subscribe with QoS 1 or QoS 0.
 The adapter indicates the outcome of the subscription request by sending back a corresponding *SUBACK* packet.
 The SUBACK packet will contain *Success - QoS 0* (`0x00`) or *Success - QoS 1* (`0x01`) for a command topic filter indicating QoS 0 or 1 and will contain the *Failure* (`0x80`) value for all other filters.
 When a device no longer wants to receive commands anymore, it can send an MQTT *UNSUBSCRIBE* packet to the adapter, including the same topic filter that has been used to subscribe.

 When a device has successfully subscribed, the adapter sends an [empty notification]({{< relref "/api/event#empty-notification" >}}) on behalf of the device to the downstream AMQP 1.0 Messaging Network with the *ttd* header set to `-1`, indicating that the device will be ready to receive commands until further notice.
 Analogously, the adapter sends an empty notification with the *ttd* header set to `0` when a device unsubscribes from commands.